Data protection / Police

 2. Carry out criminal penalties (like fines or prison sentences)

-So, if the police want to share your data, they
+If the police want to share your data with a third party, they:

-• Must have at least 1 of the law enforcement reasons as the main reason for sharing the data.
+• Must have at least 1 of the law enforcement reasons as the main reason for sharing the data; and

 • Should identify why they want to share your data with a third party.

 If the police have another main reason for processing your data, then it’s no longer law-enforcement processing.
-That would mean your regular data protection rights apply again.
+This means that your regular data protection rights apply again (see below).

 For more detailed information, see: